ucfopen/UDOIT/README.md

 	* url:GET|/api/v1/users/:user_id/profile

 ### Google/YouTube API Key
-In order for UDOIT to scan YouTube videos for closed captioning, you will need to create a YouTube Data API key.
+To allow UDOIT to scan YouTube videos for closed captioning, you will need to create a YouTube Data API key.
 Follow the instructions below:

 1. Go to the [Google Developer Console](https://console.developers.google.com).
 2. Create a project.